 Charting unknown waters with your Seal?
 Perfect.
 While the Seal doesn’t come standard with any nautical navigation or charting software, you can download what you need from the Windows Store.
 Expedition is a popular choice.

 A nit is the unit used to describe luminance.
 The more nits a device has, the brighter its display.
 The Seal clocks in at 450 nits.

 Seal 8 Questions

-- Locate the small hole closest to the tip of the stylus.
-Inside that hole is a super small button.
+- Locate the small hole closest to the tip of the stylus

-- Grab a small paper clip and stick the end into the hole.
-You’ll need to press that little button four times in a row.
+- Grab a small paper clip, stick the end into the hole, and press that little button four times in a row

 If you still can’t get it to work, call us at 716.970.4110 or drop us a line and we’ll help you out.